gentletom/IShoeReadMe/README.md

 ### How to Run File
 Website will be temporarily hosted on Heroku.
 You may clone the repository and host the website on your own.

+### Future Plans for Development
+This application meets all set requirements as dictated above.
+If we were to work further on this application there would be numerous things that could be done to finish the application:
+- We would need to revamp the UI with the intent of attracting users
+- The database would need to be expanded to allow for users to edit and add more shoe variation
+- More pages to allow for a more robust market exchange would need to be created
+- A payment authenticator / processesor API would need to be introduced to allow for transactions
+- Hosting would need to be migrated to a permanent location with expansive capabilities like AWS